 By Road.
 Kalipur Beach is approx. 300km away from Port Blair.
 One may book a taxi, a seat on a private bus or get on a public bus to reach the beach.
 In case you are traveling from Diglipur to Kalipur Beach then you have to cover a distance of approx. 18km to reach the beach by any public transport such as a taxi or a bus.

 By Water.
-To reach Kalipur Beach through waterways, one has 3 options that include taking the regular ships from Chennai, Kolkata and Visakhapatnam port.
+To reach Kalipur Beach through waterways, you have 3 options that include taking the regular ships from Chennai, Kolkata and Visakhapatnam port.
 Seat reservations on these ships can be done online.
-When you are in Port Blair, you can hire local speed boats or a taxi or a bus to reach Kalipur Beach.
+After arriving in Port Blair, you can hire local speed boats or a taxi or a bus to reach Kalipur Beach.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here